EIT-ALIVE/eit_dash/docs/user_manual.md

 # User manual for EIT dashboard

+Note 1: If you have not installed the dashboard yet, please refer to our [README](../README.md) on instructions how to do that.

-Note 1: While the dashboard is rendered in a browser window, you are not working online.
+Note 2: While the dashboard is rendered in a browser window, you are not working online.
 All data that you load into the dashboard remains local on your machine.

-Note 2: The Dashboard, this manual, and the (back end) software it is built around are works in progress.
+Note 3: The Dashboard, this manual, and the (back end) software it is built around are works in progress.
 The images and interaction procedures may be slightly off.
 Please bear with us.

 ## LOAD page

-The dashboard should open on the **Load** page, but in case this does not happen, navigate there by clicking **Load** at the top of the page.
+The dashboard should open on the **LOAD** page, but in case this does not happen, navigate there by clicking **LOAD** at the top of the page.
 You should see something like this:

 <kbd>